Robbins v. Lower Merion School District: IT staff

 The report also criticized the district information systems personnel.
-The district's top technology administrator since July 2009, George Frazier, told investigators that he considered the systems department the "Wild West", "because there were few official policies, and no manuals of procedures, and personnel were not regularly evaluated".
+The district's chief technology administrator since July 2009, George Frazier, told investigators that he considered the systems department the "Wild West", "because there were few official policies, and no manuals of procedures, and personnel were not regularly evaluated".
 The report said former information systems Director DiMedio and her staffers "were not forthcoming" about the tracking technology; DiMedio declined to be interviewed unless the district reimbursed her for the cost of her retaining an attorney, which the district declined to do.
 DiMedio's lawyer criticized the report for faulting DiMedio's role in the district's use of web cameras.
 He criticized the cover-page description of the investigators' work as an "independent" probe, saying: "It was not an independent investigation.
 What flows from that [report] is a clear attempt to insulate and protect the current [district] board at the expense of the IT [information technology] department and employees like Ginny ... to throw her under the bus."

 The report criticized Perbix for reacting negatively on September 11, 2009, when Frazier told him a teacher had requested that his webcam be disabled, with Perbix writing to Frazier: "teachers should not even be allowed to cover the cameras as they do now ... theft track ... does not record video, only a snapshot every 15 minutes.
 Is someone afraid that we are spying on them?"
 Jason Hilt, district Supervisor of Instructional Technology, when he learned that TheftTrack could be activated without police involvement, taped over his camera and shared his concern about remote webcam activation with Frazier and Director of Curriculum Services Steve Barbato.

-Changes in policy
+Changes of policy

 The school district did not have any official policies or procedures for the use of TheftTrack.
 Neither its Board, administrators, school administrators, nor the heads of its IT Department imposed any official restrictions on the use of the software's covert surveillance features.

 In May 2010, Judge DuBois ordered the district to adopt a policy relating to its surveillance through students' laptops.
 The district promised never to look at a student's laptop files, unless: a) the laptop has been returned to the school; b) there is "reasonable suspicion" that the student is violating law, school rules, or district policies; or c) a student has signed a consent form.
 Following criticism of the district's training requirements and computer responsibility standards, the district is considering new written policies in those areas as well.
 On August 16, 2010, the Board banned the district from conducting webcam surveillance through students' laptops, in response to the Robbins lawsuit.